luyadev/luya/docs/guide1.0/ngrest-model.md

 ## Soft Deletion

-We have also added a soft delete trait which is going to override the default implementation of the `delete` method.
+We have also added a soft delete trait {{\luya\admin\traits\SoftDeleteTrait}} which is going to override the default implementation of the `delete` method.
 When enabled and configure, the soft delete trait will only mark the datarecord to `is_deleted = 1` instead of removing it from the database.

 ```php
 use luya\admin\traits\SoftDeleteTrait;